djey47/cool-updown-nxt/api/README.md

 - `ok` status when the command terminates with success (exit code = 0)
 - `ko` status when the command terminates with failure (exit code not 0)
 - message attribute is available with the error description caught from error output.

+### Power

+The application actually records the power ON/OFF attempts and thus is able to store:

+- date on which the attempt has been made
+- reason (source) of this attempt; it can be via api, scheduling, external (e.g power button, supply lost), or none if no power state change has been detected at all.

+At time of every diagnostics processing, it can track the power state change and register external attempts:

+- if power state switched from `off` to `on` and last start attempt date is older than 10 minutes (should it be tweakable?), an external start attempt is registered and attempt date is updated to current moment
+- if power state switched from `on` to `off` and last stop attempt date is older than 10 minutes (should it be tweakable?), an external stop attempt is registered and attempt date is updated to current moment.

 ## Processing details: statistics